iotempire/iotempower/README.rst

 Supported Hardware
 ------------------

-*ulnoiot* is targeted to run on a variaty of (mainly Linnux-based) hardware and on wireless microcontrollers (initally mainly esp8266-based microcontrollers and single-board Linux computers like the Raspberry Pi Zero W).
+*ulnoiot* is targeted to run on a variety of (mainly Linux-based) hardware and on wireless microcontrollers (initially mainly esp8266-based microcontrollers and single-board Linux computers like the Raspberry Pi Zero W).

 The part of ulnoiot running on the esp8266 is an extension of